-As more States enter the later phases of reopening, many business owners are focused on disinfection protocols, new safety standards and occupancy restrictions aimed to prevent the spread of coronavirus.
-While these practices are important for occupant safety, there is another silent killer that should be on every building owner’s radar.
+As more States enter the later phases of reopening, many business owners are focused on disinfection protocols, new safety standards, and occupancy restrictions to prevent the spread of coronavirus.
+While these practices are essential for occupant safety, another silent killer should be on every building owner’s radar.
 Stark Tech’s building intelligence programs can help.

 The bacteria thrives in warm environments, feeding on pipework sludge and sediment.
 The Center for Disease Control states that intermittent use of buildings and equipment, paired with the interruption of regular cleaning regimens, increase the likelihood of water stagnation and in-turn the likelihood of a Legionella outbreak.
 Stark Tech’s building intelligence services can help prevent water stagnation and outbreaks that result from inactive buildings.

 According the Chartered Institute of Environmental Health, effective water management programs in buildings, facilities and plants will eliminate any public threat to a Legionella outbreak.

 Legionella bacteria thrive at temperatures between 68- and 122-degrees Fahrenheit.
 Building Controls & Automation play an important role in preventing this bacterial spread by setting water temperature outside of the range where the bacteria thrives.

 A building is more likely to be safely reopened if the following measures are implemented:

 - Routinely purge stagnant lines.
 Stagnant water is conducive to Legionella growth and prevents the biocide from circulating throughout the system